Universal Hitchin moduli spaces: Universal -Higgs bundle moduli

-The analysis is analogue to that in Sections \ref{section-Uhitchin} and \ref{coupling}, and hence we just outline the argument.
-The first step is to undertake a \emph{gauge fixing} for solutions of the coupled Hitchin's equations \eqref{eq:cHitchinint}, whereby the complex structure \eqref{eq:uI} and the symmetric tensor $\mathbf{g}^{\mathbb{I}}_{\alpha,\varepsilon}$ descend to the moduli space.
+The analysis is analogous to that in Sections~\ref{section-Uhitchin} and~\ref{coupling}, so we only outline the argument.
+The first step is to undertake a \emph{gauge fixing} for solutions of the coupled Hitchin equations \eqref{eq:cHitchinint}, whereby the complex structure \eqref{eq:uI} and the symmetric tensor $\mathbf{g}^{\mathbb{I}}_{\alpha,\varepsilon}$ descend to the moduli space.
 We observe that this will produce a priori different complex structures on $\mathcal{U}^{Hit}(G)$.